Human trafficking in Bosnia and Herzegovina: Prevention

 Prevention initiatives undertaken by the government is based on the implementation of the 2016-2019 national anti-trafficking plan, which prescribed specific efforts to identify trafficking incidents and the protection of victims in cooperation with the Organization for Security and Co-operation in Europe (OSCE) and NGOs.
 For instance, the Office of the State Coordinator coordinates and supervises an NGO-funded comprehensive campaign targeted at young people seeking employment abroad that includes TV spots, billboards, and pamphlets.
 The government continued to fund an NGO's operation of an anti-trafficking hotline in 2009.
 The partnership with the OSCE also involved the training of prosecutors and judges to augment practical and theoretical knowledge on the elements of human trafficking as a crime as well as their role in addressing issues of victim and witness support within the judicial system.
 OSCE, for its part, is focused on working with domestic institutions and international partners to enhance the legislative and policy framework for human trafficking in the country.

-The Bosnia and Herzegovina government is also continuing to give specialized trafficking awareness training to Bosnian troops before their deployment on international peacekeeping missions.
+The Bosnia and Herzegovina government continued to give specialized trafficking awareness training to Bosnian troops before their deployment on international peacekeeping missions.
 In partnership with the Norwegian government, it developed a manual for police, prosecutors, social centers and health care officials on preventing child trafficking.
 The government did not conduct any awareness campaigns specifically aimed at reducing demand for commercial sex acts or forced labor.